lotsuki/SEiRs-Wheel-Of-Death/readme.md

 - [ ] Add tap to confirm call on student (increment timesCalled counter)
 - [ ] Wheel animation
 - [ ] We could make a component that generates an exportable randomized list, for things like deciding student presentation order
-- [ ] Add feature to allow for adding Notes to student cards
+- [ ] Add feature to allow for adding Notes to student cards (will require put/patch route on back end)

 #### Back End
 - [ ] Build out DB (redis)